Dadangdut33/Misaka-10032-ts/README.md

      3. You can also change [this meme responses](https://img-comment-fun.9cache.com/media/aOv2bpN/axNG6q5j_700w_0.jpg).
 That are located in [meme-response.js](https://github.com/Dadangdut33/Misaka-10032/blob/main/modules/general/events/types/public/random-response/meme-response.js)
      4. You can change or disable some of the events listeners in [start.js](https://github.com/Dadangdut33/Misaka-10032/blob/main/modules/general/events/start.js).

+## How to start the bot
+First install all the packages by doing `npm install`

+Then run the bot by doing `npm start`.
 ## Questions?
 Feel free to ask me in discussions if you have any questions